 - Are you a piece of shit that got yourself sent to Hell?
 An innocent soul who got screwed over by someone else?
 Was it entirely their fault and no one else's?
 Do you want to stick it back to them?
 Then pick up that phone and call the Immediate Murder Professionals!

 - The Sonic the Hedgehog Twitter video "Eggman Pirate TV" commercial, with cheap-looking text plattered over cutscenes from Sonic the Hedgehog games, frequent colored bar flickers, and a typical commercial endplate at the end.

 - SpongeBob SquarePants: In "As Seen on TV", Mr. Krabs decides to make a commercial for the Krusty Krab, and Squidward initially goes all out to make it as extravagant as possible.
 Krabs then decides it's too much and goes for a cheesy, low-budget commercial on at 3AM, which still leads to Spongebob getting a swelled head for being in it for about three or four seconds.

 - The Simpsons:

-Lisa: Why would anyone want to saw their own legs off?
+Lisa: Why would Lenny want someone to saw his legs off?

 Homer: That was the problem.